www-codeblock-io/Sovereign/README.md

 ---
 # Install Sparrow wallet
 [Official Website](https://sparrowwallet.com/)

-Sparrow is open source and has exellent wallet encryption which aims at keeping the wallet open for as limited time as possible, this is a good security feature, you can also save this encrypted wallet file to a seperate location (external flash drive) for further plausible deniability.
-Electrum also encrypts the wallet but with Bitcoin Core it is possible to retrieve sensitive wallet information so just be mindful of that.
+Sparrow is open sourced and has exellent wallet encryption, it keeps the wallet open for as limited time as possible, this is a good security feature, you can also save this encrypted wallet file to a seperate location (external flash drive) for further plausible deniability.

 1. Verify your CPU architecture.
 Run:
    ```bash copy
    dpkg --print-architecture